Alfresco/docs-alfresco/desktop-sync/1.5/using/app-menu.md

 * **Consistency Check**: Performs a consistency check on Desktop Sync.
 This is typically used in collaboration with your IT team when you need support.

-#### About menu item
+#### About

 Tells you which version of Desktop Sync you're using.

-#### Help menu item
+#### Help

 View online help.

-#### Quit menu item
+#### Quit

 Closes Desktop Sync.

 You will no longer be able to sync during this time.
 Syncing will resume when you restart Desktop Sync.
 Any content updated while Desktop Sync was closed will be synced when the application is restarted.

 It's recommended that you always have Desktop Sync up and running so that your local content and Alfresco are in sync.

 ### Windows Explorer context menu

 The folder and file context menu can be accessed via the Windows Explorer.
 #### Accessing and using the context menu

 To view the Desktop Sync context menu, follow the steps below: